ssasy-auth/core/docs/architecture/auth-modules.md

 ## utils

 The utils folder contains the wrappers for the [WebCrypto API](../technology/cryptography.md#webcrypto-api) and the [buffer library](../technology/cryptography.md#buffer-library).
 These wrappers act as a layer of abstraction between the project and the underlying dependencies which allows the project to be more flexible, in the future, if the underlying dependencies were to change.
 The abstraction also allows the project to swap out the underlying dependencies depending on the environment (e.g. browser vs node) which is necessary, for the WebCrypto API.

+The `buffer-util.ts` util is responsible for converting data from `Uint8Array` to `base64url` or `utf-8` (string) and vice versa.
+This is necessary because the WebCrypto API primarily works with `Uint8Array` buffers which are not human-readable or suitable for storage and transmission.
+This facilitates the storage and transmission of cryptographic resources (e.g. keys, encrypted data, etc.).

 ## modules